sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 * Moving the standard: Setting the new standards, while nothing better came after them
 * Perfect requirement engineering: Knowing the real needs of users, making them accessible and well organised, especially professional users
 * Each of them proves the perfect software exists.
+* The magic must be seen in early versions, before somme of them expand into commercial sucesses.

 Perfect software are not too many to list.